reggi/packages/workspaces/add-pkg-exports/README.md

 # add-pkg-exports

-This is a command line tool to populate the `exports` field in a package json from a glob of files.
+This is a command line tool to populate the `exports` field in a package.json from a glob of files.

 ```bash
 npx add-pkg-exports